How to Use Pre-Roll Ads

 • Interactivity: users can choose to skip your ad, click on your CTA, share the content and more.
 You also have the possibility to add overlays or other tools inside the video for maximum engagement.

-• Easier to grasp: due to their brief nature, pre-roll ads don’t require the same effort from viewers than what airs on TV, for instance.
-You also only have one ad shown before the content, so your message doesn’t get lost in the mix either.
+• Easier to grasp: due to their brief nature, pre-roll ads don't require the same effort from viewers as what airs on TV, for instance.
+You also only have one ad shown before the content, so your message doesn't get lost in the mix, either.

 Pre-roll ads also have to face their fair share of challenges: